 Notre Dame, IN

 Starting from the football stadium on foot, head north towards Hesburgh Library.
 Then walk west across St Joseph Dr. through Fieldhouse Mall.
-Go southwest around LaFortune Student Center and into the trees in front of Main Building, which will be to the north.
-A little further to the west, a jaunt around Saint Joseph’s Lake or Saint Mary’s Lake, should be worth your while too.
+Go southwest around LaFortune Student Center and into the trees in front of the Main Building, which will be to the north.
+A little further to the west, a jaunt around Saint Joseph’s Lake or Saint Mary’s Lake should be worth your while too.